abinit/abinit/doc/tutorial/eph4isotc.md

     Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method
-    quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when dense $\kk$-meshes are used.
+    quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme may represent a valid alternative, especially when dense $\kk$-meshes are needed.

 The value of the Fermi level, $\ee_F$, is automatically computed from the KS eigenvalues stored in the input WFK file according to the two input variables [[occopt]] and [[tsmear]].